 Disaggregation begins by leveraging next-generation commodity networking.

-Commodity networks now enable the ability to separate cluster CPUs from SSDs, all while providing processors the ability to access NVMe devices as if they were direct attached.
+Commodity networks now enable the ability to separate cluster CPUs from SSDs, all while providing processors the ability to access NVMe devices as if they were directly attached.
 With DASE, stateless servers are deployed on low-latency Ethernet or InfiniBand NVMe fabrics and can be scaled to build data clusters that can support exabytes of data and 10,000s of processors.

 CPUs scale independently of SSDs